ricsanfre/pi-cluster/docs/_docs/external.md

 last_modified_at: "01-03-2026"
 ---

-One of the Raspeberry Pi (4GB), `node1`, is used to run external services like authoritative DNS, PXE Server, Vault or external Kuberentes API Load Balancer (HA Proxy).
+One of the Raspberry Pi (4GB), `node1`, is used to run external services like authoritative DNS, PXE Server, Vault or external Kubernetes API Load Balancer (HA Proxy).

 This Raspberry Pi (gateway), is connected to my home network using its WIFI interface (wlan0) and to the LAN Switch using the eth interface (eth0).